saulrichardson/solstice/README.md

 # Solstice – Clinical Document Fact-Checking Pipeline

-Solstice is an **end-to-end research prototype** that takes a pile of PDF clinical documents (drug labels, journal articles, slide decks …) and a list of free-text claims, and returns a structured, evidence-backed verdict for every claim.
+Solstice is an **end-to-end research prototype** that takes a pile of PDF clinical documents and a list of free-text claims, and returns a structured, evidence-backed verdict for every claim.

 📄 **[Technical Writeup (PDF)](docs/writeup/solstice.pdf)** - Detailed system architecture, LLM pipeline, and implementation notes